antonlabellarte/antonlabellarte/README.md

 I'm Antonio Labellarte, Web and Software Developer.

-Actually I'm in a Consulting Company partnered with Microsoft, developing in Python. offering consults in 365, Microsoft Azure.
+Actually I'm in a Consulting Company partnered with MS, developing in Python. offering consults in 365, Microsoft Azure.